BeyondQuality/beyondquality/research/public_speaking.md

 @RikardEdgren001: It takes months for me to create a great talk; several iterations with the necessary rest for sub-conscious reflection.

 @ethfeat: It all starts with an idea — something worth sharing.
 Once you have that, the real work begins.
 Crafting a great talk is usually a longer, iterative process.
 Personally, I keep improving my talks even after I’ve delivered them, so each time the audience hears a more refined version.

+@KariKakkonen: Start early enough to have time for a good second look.

 ## Storytelling & Talk structure